 Students who have mobility difficulties should wait in a refuge area.
 These are located on the 1st, 2nd, 3rd and 4th floor stairwells on the North and South side of the Arthur Lewis Building, along with an Evacuation Chair on the 4th floor.
 Refuge areas in the Humanities Bridgeford Street Building are located on the stair landings outside rooms 1.70, 1.72 and 1.75 and there are a further three refuge points on the second floor on the stair landings outside rooms 2.13, 2.14 and 2.85.
+Refuge areas in the Ellen Wilkinson Building are located on each stair landing.
+Emergency blankets and an intercom system are located on the 3rd ,5th and 6th Floor,A Block and Evacaution Chairs are located on the 4th and 5th Floor C Block.

-Testing of the fire alarms is carried out on Monday at 1.30pm in the Arthur Lewis Building and on Friday at 11.00am in Humanities Bridgeford Street Building.
+Testing of the fire alarms is carried out on Monday at 1.30pm in the Arthur Lewis Building, Wednesday at 11.30am in Ellen Wilkinson Building and on Friday at 11.00am in Humanities Bridgeford Street Building.

 If you discover a fire, you should:

-- sound the alarm by breaking the glass at the nearest call point, - call the Fire Brigade by dialling 9-999 from any internal telephone, - evacuate the building by the nearest available exit, - use the refuge areas if you are unable to use the stairs, - close all doors behind you and report to the Assembly Point, - do not collect personal belongings, - do not use the lifts, - do not run. - do not re-enter the building until authorised to do so.
+- sound the alarm by breaking the glass at the nearest call point, - call the Fire Brigade by dialling 9-999 from any internal telephone, - evacuate the building by the nearest available exit, - use the refuge areas if you are unable to use the stairs, - close all doors behind you and report to the Assembly Point, - do not collect personal belongings, - do not use the lifts, - do not run, - do not re-enter the building until authorised to do so.